oer4sdi/OER-DataAccessVia-OGC-API-Features/OER-Story-Board.md

 The module is structured as follows

-1. Overview on OGC API Features and OGC API REST Framework
+1. Overview on OGC API Features and OGC API REST Framework 5 minutes
-2. Brief idea on what what INSPIRE and INSPIRE Feature Data are, how INSPIRE Download Services can be implemented
+2. Brief idea on INSPIRE Feature Data 2 Minutes
 3. Installation of QGIS application and access of INSPIRE Feature Data for Protected Sites.
+4 minutes
-4. Installating and using Jupyter Notebooks for accessing and analyzing OGC API Feature Data
+4. Installating and using Jupyter Notebooks for accessing and analyzing OGC API Feature Data 8 minutes
 5. Exploratory data-analysis on the extracted feature data with Python libraries.
+8 minutes
-6. Wrap up
+6. Wrap up 3 minutes

 If you are mainly interested in the technical aspects, you can jump directly to chapter 3 where we guide you through the technical exercise.
 With the help of some self-assessments/exercises you can check if you have understood the essential concepts and technologies.